 The recruitment of patients for this study started on 21 January, 2019.
 We achieved our sample size of 250 patients as of 30 June, 2021 from a total of 1128 patients screened within that period.
-The last follow-up was done on 26 August 2021.
-The CONSORT Flow Diagram is shown below in Figure 1:
+The CONSORT Flow Diagram is shown below in Figure 2: